awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/metering-service.md

  For provisioned consumption, this will typically be read from the software configuration as a sampled value, but might also be a maximum configured value, recorded each hour\.
 For concurrent consumption, this might be either a periodic sample or a maximum value recorded each hour\.
 For accumulated consumption, this will be a value that is accumulated each hour\.

  For pricing on multiple dimensions, multiple values must be measured and sent to the Metering Service, one per dimension\.
-This requires your software to be programmed or configured with the known set of dimensions when providing the AMI for listing\.
-The set of dimensions cannot change after a product is listed\.
+This requires your software to be programmed or configured with the known set of dimensions when you provide the AMI\.
+The set of dimensions cannot change after a product is created\.

  For each pricing scenario, this table describes recommended ways for measuring consumption each hour: